yusufhm/insomnia-plugin-lagoon-token/README.md

 - Open Insomnia, Click on the Cog Top Right, Click Plugins and use `insomnia-plugin-lagoon-token` as the Package to install
 - Find this plugin on the [Insomnia Plugins list](https://insomnia.rest/plugins/insomnia-plugin-lagoon-token) instead!

+In case there's an error when installing as above, go into the [plugins directory](https://docs.insomnia.rest/insomnia/introduction-to-plugins#plugin-file-location) and run `npm install insomnia-plugin-lagoon-token` manually.

 ## Configuration

 The plugin expects the following variables in an environment: